Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Introduction

-In this paper, we propose PHNet, a novel \textbf{P}ermutable \textbf{H}ybrid \textbf{Net}work that integrates the strengths of CNN and MLP for volumetric medical image segmentation.
+To address aforementioned challenges, in this paper, we propose PHNet, a novel \textbf{P}ermutable \textbf{H}ybrid \textbf{Net}work that enjoys the strengths of CNN and MLP for volumetric medical image segmentation.
+The CNN is employed to capture the local context information, while the MLP is utilized to capture the long-range dependencies in volumetric medical images.
 As illustrated in Figure~\ref{fig:overview}, PHNet embodies an encoder-decoder paradigm.
-Notably, the encoder utilizes a 2.5D CNN structure that capitalizes on the inherent isotropy of medical images, while avoiding information loss in shallow layers by capturing the varying information density in different directions of volumetric medical images.
-In PHNet, we further proposes MLPP, a {M}ulti-Layer {P}ermute {P}erceptron module that can maintain the positional information with the axial decomposition operation while integrating global interdependence in a computationally-efficient manner.
+Notably, the encoder utilizes a 2.5D CNN structure that capitalizes on the inherent anisotropy of medical images, while avoiding information loss in shallow layers by capturing the varying information density in different directions of volumetric medical images.
+In PHNet, we further propose MLPP, a {M}ulti-Layer {P}ermute {P}erceptron module that can maintain the positional information with the axial decomposition operation while integrating global interdependence in a computationally efficient manner.
 To enhance computational efficiency, token-group operation is introduced, which efficiently aggregates feature maps at a token level, reducing the number of computations required.
-PHNet is evaluated on two publicly available datasets, COVID-19 Lung CT Lesion Segmentation Challenge-2020~\cite{roth2022rapid} and Synapse Multi-Organ Segmentation~\cite{landman2015miccai}.
-Extensive experimental results validate that PHNet achieves state-of-the-art performance on both datasets, surpassing the winner in MICCAI COVID-19-20 challenge.
+PHNet is evaluated on four publicly available datasets, COVID-19 Lung CT Lesion Segmentation Challenge-2020~\cite{roth2022rapid}, Synapse Multi-Organ Segmentation~\cite{landman2015miccai}, Liver Tumor Segmentation~\cite{bilic2023liver} and the Medical Segmentation Decathlon brain tumor segmentation~\cite{antonelli2022medical}.
+Extensive experimental results validate that PHNet achieves state-of-the-art performance on both datasets, surpassing the winner in the MICCAI COVID-19-20 challenge.
+In summary, the contributions of our study are as follows: \begin{itemize} \item We theoretically and empirically analyze the effectiveness and efficiency of three key neural network architectures (CNN, Transformer, and MLP) for volumetric MedSeg. \item We propose PHNet, a novel permutable hybrid network, which is the first attempt to integrate CNN and MLP for volumetric MedSeg. \item We design an MLP permutation module, namely MLPP, to enhance segmentation performance and improve efficiency through axial decomposition and token segmentation operations. \item We conduct extensive experiments on four public datasets and the results demonstrate the effectiveness of PHNet. \end{itemize}